Overactive Bladder Specialist

 There are 3 advanced therapies for Overactive Bladder and Urge Urinary Incontinence and each one has pros and cons.

-Sacral Nerve Stimulation: This is done with implantable devices that stimulate the nerves that innervate the bladder reducing the need to urinate as often and giving more bladder control.
+Sacral Nerve Stimulation: This is an implantable device that stimulate the nerves that innervate the bladder reducing the need to urinate as often and giving more bladder control.
 There are two devices on the market, both of which Dr. Stone regularly implants.
 The advantage of this technique is the long duration that this therapy can remain effective.
 The disadvantage of this technique is that it may involve 2 procedures for the full implant to take place.

 Percutaneous Tibial Nerve Stimulation (PTNS): This is done with a small needle (similar to an acupuncture needle) that is painlessly placed by the ankle and connected to an external device that delivers small amounts of electrical stimulation.
 This treatment is done during a series of office visits.
 The advantage of this technique is it is minimally invasive and painless.
 The disadvantage is it is time-consuming as one has to frequently return to the clinic for treatments.